mrblomblo/MoreThemes/README.md

 # MoreThemes
-> [!WARNING]
-> This extension is in very active development, and will currently not work properly due to many empty theme files.
-Please wait until this notice is gone before cloning it into your extensions folder.
-> The themes listed below (and especially those found in the Assets folder) are just what I have planned.
-I cannot guarantee that they will be added.

 This extension aims to add a variety of high-quality themes to SwarmUI.
 Currently, it adds a total of `12` themes, with `7` dark-mode themes and `5` light-mode themes.

 Are you the creator of a color palette that I have ported to this extension, and you want me to remove it?
 Create an issue with the same GitHub account you used to publish said color palette to GitHub.
 I am usually pretty quick at reading issues, so it will likely not take long for it to be removed.